Major transport incident

 • first aid kit

-• drinking water
+• water

-• blanket and warm coat (in winter months)
+• warm blanket and coat

-2. Watch the aircrew safety presentation
+2. Watch the crew's safety presentation

 Further advice and information

-One Network – real-time information of traffic disruptions
+One Network – real-time traffic updates

-National Highways - information about road safety
+National Highways - road safety advice

 Was this page helpful?